News

 Featured photo via World Visits

 Caroline is an avid electronic music enthusiast.
-Born and raised in the Boston area, Caroline relocated to New York and then again to Florida to complete her Bachelors Degree in Social Entrepreneurship & Business.
-First attending Wagner College in Staten Island, she transferred to Rollins College in Orlando.
-Her passion for EDM and music festivals has taken her up and down the East coast, and inspired her to pursue her dreams within the industry.
-Electronic music truly has been a blessing in her life, and landed her on a path she is sure is her life calling.
+Born and raised in the Boston area, Caroline relocated Florida to complete her Bachelors Degree in Social Entrepreneurship & Business from Rollins College in Orlando.
+Her passion for EDM, music festivals and music in general has taken her up and down the East coast (she now resides in New York City) and inspired her to pursue her dreams within the industry.
+Electronic music truly has been a blessing in her life and brought a lifetime's worth of lasting memories.